Baricitinib

 Christina Gavegnano, PhD

-Gavegnano recalled her revelation in that guest lecture: a hunch that JAK inhibitors, known anti-inflammatories, would play a role in the eradication of human immunodeficiency virus (HIV) — a disease affecting about 1.2 million people in the U.S. and more than 40 million worldwide.
+Gavegnano recalled her revelation in that guest lecture: a hunch that JAK inhibitors, known anti-inflammatories, would play a role in the eradication of human immunodeficiency virus (HIV-1) — a disease affecting about 1.2 million people in the U.S. and more than 40 million worldwide.

 Hard Work and Human Trials

 Later, after running a 60-person study at Emory in collaboration with Emory Professor of Medicine and Global Health Vince Marconi, MD, Gavegnano and her team were ready to take it to the next level: pitching their data to Eli Lilly.
-The pharmaceutical giant acknowledged the strength of the team’s data, but despite initial interest, months passed without further action.

-Then, February 2020 came.
-As the world and Eli Lilly were looking for answers to the COVID pandemic, the JAK inhibitor research for HIV was not high on the pharmaceutical company’s list of priorities.
+The pharmaceutical giant acknowledged the strength of the team’s data, but before a path forward could be discussed, February 2020 came, and along with it, the COVID-19 pandemic.
+Any plans for HIV-1 were tabled as the world and Eli Lilly had shifted to finding answers to the pandemic, and the JAK inhibitor research for HIV-1 was not high on the company’s list of priorities.

 “I felt my heart drop, because I knew what this drug could do,” said Gavegnano, but her disappointment would not last long.